CraigStuntz/CraigStuntz.github.io/drafts/2024-06-14-typechecking-0.markdown

 The langauge Tartlet is a *toy language* which "is very much like the language Pie from [the book] [*The Little Typer,*](https://thelittletyper.com/) except it has fewer features and simpler rules."
+The only real documentation of the Pie language is *The Little Typer* and the only real documentation of Tartlet is, well, you're reading it.

 The language Pie will not be used in this tutorial.
 However, it can be nice to have Pie around if you'd like to try out Pie/Tartlet with a more humane syntax.